bluejsx/BlueJSX/README.md

 - NO virtual DOMs!
 Just use your familiar HTML DOMs!
 - No Re-rendering by its framework, easier for developers to understand the behavior
 - Less Learning Difficulty than React
-- If you want to change DOM attributes or texts, JUST SET THEM BY YOURSELF!
 - TS support